mabbasiazad/Protein_Language_Models/README.md

   - **Training a small model (model_name = `facebook/esm2_t6_8M_UR50D`):**

-    [sequence_classification_small](https://github.com/Amelie-Schreiber/esm2_masked_lm/blob/main/sequence_classification.ipynb) notebook is about predicting whether a protein is (1) an enzyme, (2) a receptor protein, or (3) a structural protein.
+    [sequence_classification_small](https://github.com/mabbasiazad/Protein_Language_Models/blob/master/sequence_classification_small.ipynb) notebook is about predicting whether a protein is (1) an enzyme, (2) a receptor protein, or (3) a structural protein.
 The dataset was taken from [Amelie-Schreiber](https://github.com/Amelie-Schreiber/esm2_masked_lm/blob/main/sequence_classification.ipynb).

-    You can run this model size on google collab.
+    You can run this model on Google Colab.

   - **Training a larger model:**